 The bill aims to expand the crimes for which a convicted suspect will be required to register as a sex offender.
 If approved, the law would make sex offender registration requirements for the offense of child grooming.

-Audrii Cunningham was 11-years-old when, Don Steven McDougal, brutally murdered the girl.
+Named after Audrii Cunningham, who was 11 years old when Don Steven McDougal brutally murdered the girl.

 WATCH: Finding Audrii: A story of tragic loss and lasting legacy